top of page

 The verb 'revolve' has its etymological origins in the Latin word 'revolvere,' which combines 're-' meaning 'back' or 'again' and 'volvere' meaning 'to turn.'
 This etymology reflects the fundamental notion of 'revolve' as the action of moving in a circular or orbital path around a central point or axis, often returning to a starting point.
 It conveys the idea of something that turns or goes around repeatedly.
 When applied to celestial bodies like planets orbiting the sun, or objects spinning on an axis, the word 'revolve' highlights the cyclical nature of their movements.
 Hence, the etymology of 'revolve' beautifully captures the essence of circular motion and repetition around a central point or axis, whether in celestial mechanics or everyday activities.

-Quiz: Find the meaning of revolve
+Quiz: Find the meaning of the verb revolve:

 Try Again!